naorhaziz/naorhaziz.github.io/_posts/2025-07-16-under-the-hood-of-amazon-ecs.md

 **TL;DR**
 ---------

-*   On EC2, ECS tasks share the same host OS; on Fargate each task gets its own micro‑VM.
+*   On EC2, ECS tasks share the same host instance; on Fargate, each task executes in a dedicated VM.
 Different isolation model, different risk.

 *   A single, privileged **ECS agent** on each host registers the node, talks to AWS, starts/stops containers, and hands out IAM creds.

 *   AWS (not the agent) assumes each task’s IAM role, then puhshes those short‑lived keys down to the agent, which serves them at 169.254.170.2.

 *   The agent’s own identity comes from the EC2 **instance role** via IMDS.
 If those keys leak, someone can impersonate the agent.

-*   Per‑task isolation depends on namespaces, iptables, and the agent behaving correctly—containers aren’t a hard boundary on EC2.
+*   Per‑task isolation depends on namespaces, iptables, and the agent behaving correctly—containers aren’t a hard security boundary on EC2.

 **Recommended Primers**